Westwing-Home-and-Living/Ninja-Printer/README.md

 ### Development

-For development purposes it's best to use a local development
+For development purposes it's best to use a local development:

 1. Fork this repo (or get the code elsehow)
 2. chrome-extension/browser/manifest.json